ceu-lang/ceu/docs/manual/v0.20/docs/statements/abstractions.md

 ### Code

-The `code/tight` and `code/await` declarations create new subprograms that can be [invoked](#TODO) from arbitrary points in programs:
+The `code/tight` and `code/await` declarations specify new subprograms that can be [invoked](#TODO) from arbitrary points in programs:

 ```ceu